salvagebar/8-0-css-selectors-lab/README.md

 To complete the tests in this lab, you will need to add the following styles.
 If you're unclear about any of the instructions below, remember that you can check the test file to see what exactly is being tested.

 - [ ] Set all paragraph text to have a font of `Helvetica, sans-serif`.
-- [ ] Set all headings to have a font of `George, serif`.
+- [ ] Set all headings to have a font of `Georgia, serif`.
 - [ ] The profile photo should have a class of `profile-photo`.
 Then, update your CSS so that any element with the `profile-photo` class has a `blue` border that has a `1px` width.
 - [ ] Align all text within the `body` element to be in the center of the page.
-- [ ] Update the style of all headings so that they are bold and have an blue underline.
+- [ ] Update the style of all headings so that they are bold and have a blue underline.
 Note that an underline _is not_ the same as a border.
 - [ ] Add a class of `skills-header` to the relevant `h2` element.
 Then, update your CSS so that any element with a `skills-header` class has the color `rebeccapurple`.
 - [ ] Change all links on the page so that they show up `red`.
 - [ ] The unordered list underneath the "Languages" heading should include a class of `languages-list`.
 Then, style all lists that have that class to have a `list-style-image` property with the value being the [globe](./assets/globe.png) image stored in the `assets/` folder.